-- · United States and Canadian retail stores, a webstore and seasonal, event-based locations; - · International stores operated under franchise agreements; and - · License arrangements with third parties which manufacture and sell to other retailers merchandise carrying the Build-A-Bear Workshop brand.
+- United States, Canada, the United Kingdom and Ireland retail stores, a webstore and seasonal, event-based locations; - International stores operated under franchise agreements; and - License arrangements with third parties which manufacture and sell to other retailers merchandise carrying the Build-A-Bear Workshop brand.

-Selected financial data attributable to each segment for the thirteen weeks ended April 1, 2006 and April 2, 2005 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.
+Selected financial data attributable to each segment for the thirteen and twenty-six weeks ended July 1, 2006 and July 2, 2005 are set forth in the notes to our condensed consolidated financial statements included elsewhere in this quarterly report on Form 10-Q.

-Store contribution was 27.7% for the thirteen weeks ended April 1, 2006 and 29.3% for the thirteen weeks ended April 2, 2005, and total company net income as a percentage of total revenues was 8.5% for the thirteen weeks ended April 1, 2006 and 9.3% for the thirteen weeks ended April 2, 2005.
+Store contribution, for our consolidated operations, was 25.1% for the twenty-six weeks ended July 1, 2006 and 27.7% for the twenty-six weeks ended July 2, 2005 and consolidated net income as a percentage of total revenues was 5.9% for the twenty-six weeks ended July 1, 2006 and 7.2% for the twenty-six weeks ended July 2, 2005.
 See "- Non-GAAP Financial Measures" for a definition of store contribution and a reconciliation of store contribution to net income.
-We believe the decrease in our store contribution over the prior year was primarily due to the decrease in our gross margin as outlined in the "Results of Operations" section below.
-Despite this decrease, we have maintained what we believe to be a high store contribution level through the creation of economies of scale which allow us to decrease the cost of our product on a per unit basis and continued expense management through labor planning and the monitoring of store supplies and other expenses.
+We believe the decrease in our store contribution over the prior year was primarily due to the decline in comparable store sales and a decrease in our gross margin.
+Due to the discretionary nature of our products, we believe that comparable store sales are being impacted by the more difficult economic conditions being experienced by consumers.
+The decrease in gross margin was anticipated and resulted from higher occupancy costs as a percentage of net retail sales at the U.K. stores.
+We have maintained what we believe to be a high store contribution level through the creation of economies of scale which allow us to decrease the cost of our product on a per unit basis and continued expense management through labor planning and the monitoring of store supplies and other expenses.